goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 ### Overview
 To solve the primary business problem our approach was to identify a **domain model that reflects the **Spotlight platform vision**.

 We have used **DDD and Bounded Context patterns.
-Each bounded context will have fleet of microservice and will have the flexibility of employing different patterns and they will have different responsibilities to solve the Domain problem.**
+Each bounded context will have a fleet of microservice that will have the flexibility of employing different patterns having different responsibilities to solve the Domain problem.**
-Proposal is to use **Cell Based Architecture** which gives Spotlight platform to be build as a decentralized cloud native application. **Each Cell represents a Subdomain’s bounded context which can be independently deployable, manageable, and observable.**
+Proposal is to use **Cell Based Architecture** which gives Spotlight platform to be built as a decentralized cloud native application. **Each Cell represents a Subdomain’s bounded context which can be independently developed, deployed, managed, and will be observable.**

 It implies that the Core Subdomains below can have their independent journey.